-A number of comprehensive technical and strategic reviews of advanced fuel cycles, including RP&T programs and issues have been carried out in recent years by various national and international organizations.
-These studies and work programs are monitored as part of the NWMO's ongoing watching brief on advanced fuel cycle technologies.
-Consistent with previous reports, the main observations from the review of current international research are:
+A number of technical and strategic reviews of advanced fuel cycles have been carried out in recent years by national and international organizations.
+These studies are monitored as part of the NWMO's watching brief on advanced fuel cycle technologies.
+Consistent with previous reports, the main observations from the current review of international research are:

-- Regardless of the fuel cycle, there will be long-lived radioactive wastes.
+- " Regardless of the fuel cycle, there will be long-lived radioactive wastes.
 There is general agreement internationally that deep geological repositories offer the best solution for safe, long-term management of residual long-lived wastes from any fuel cycle. - Although RP&T has the potential to reduce the volume of used nuclear fuel and high-level waste for placement in a deep geological repository, it also significantly increases the quantity of long-lived intermediate-level waste (which also requires a deep repository for long-term management) and does not significantly reduce the underground footprint of the repository.
 (For used fuel and high-level waste, repository size is based primarily on heat generation rate, not on volume of the waste.
-This is a function of the amount of energy extracted from the fuel, so it remains relatively constant per unit energy produced, regardless of fuel cycle.) - Advanced fuel cycles with both RP&T and advanced (fast) reactors are at least several decades away from being ready for wide scale commercialization due to the time required for the technical research, and to develop and demonstrate the advanced reactor technologies.
+This is a function of the amount of energy extracted from the fuel, so it remains relatively constant per unit energy produced, regardless of fuel cycle.) - Advanced fuel cycles with both RP&T and advanced (fast) reactors are not ready for wide scale commercialization due to the time required for the technical research, and to develop and demonstrate the advanced reactor technologies.
 High cost and broad public acceptance issues that may accompany used fuel reprocessing and/or the "first-of-a-kind" reactor designs may also inhibit their demonstration and deployment in the near term.
-Once a decision has been taken to deploy such fuel cycles, it may take some decades further to fully transition from current fuel cycles to the new ones, and decades to centuries to realize any waste management benefit from their implementation. - There continues to be an interest shown in Canada and internationally in developing SMRs.
+Once a decision has been taken to deploy such fuel cycles, it may take some decades further to fully transition from current fuel cycles to the new ones, and centuries to realize any waste management benefit from their implementation.

+- There continues to be interest in Canada and internationally in developing SMRs.
 The proposed SMRs use non-CANDU fuel cycles, some employing liquid fuels, which will likely add new types of used fuel waste to manage.
 One concept considers the option of recycling used CANDU fuel.
-Several designs are currently undergoing preliminary design or design certification reviews by regulators in a few countries, including Canada. - Based on the current cost of uranium, the life cycle cost of advanced fuel cycles is higher than once-through fuel cycle, due to the costs of developing and constructing the new generation reactors, reprocessing facilities and fuel fabrication plants.

-- The United Kingdom, one of the countries currently engaged in fuel reprocessing, are discontinuing this practice due to the high costs of replacing aging reprocessing facilities compared to the lower cost option of direct placement of used fuel in a deep geological repository. - Some countries, notably China, Russia, and India, continue to develop or construct prototype advanced reactors and the associated fuel cycle facilities.
+Several designs are currently undergoing preliminary design or design certification reviews by regulators in a few countries, including Canada.
+An application was submitted in 2019 to the CNSC for a Licence to Prepare Site for a 5 MWe Micro Modular Reactor (MMRTM) plant at the Chalk River Laboratories. - Based on the current cost of uranium, the life cycle cost of advanced fuel cycles is higher than once-through fuel cycle, due to the costs of developing and constructing the new generation reactors, reprocessing facilities and fuel fabrication plants. - The United Kingdom will discontinue its fuel reprocessing due to the high costs of replacing aging reprocessing facilities compared to the lower cost option of direct placement of used fuel in a deep geological repository. - Some countries, notably China, Russia, and India, continue to develop or construct prototype advanced reactors and the associated fuel cycle facilities.
 China and India are also planning to construct deep geological repositories to manage the high-level wastes from their programs.
-Russia is planning to develop a closed fuel cycle which would include mandatory reprocessing of used nuclear fuel, for reuse in the existing reactors or in advanced reactors. - A few other countries, notably Taiwan and Korea, are contemplating reprocessing existing used fuel as a means to extend the used fuel storage capacity at their reactor sites.
-Their wet storage bays are near capacity, and they do not have the option to expand used fuel storage due to political or technical constraints.
-Therefore, their only option in the short term to allow the reactor fleet to remain in operation is having the used fuel reprocessed and storing the resulting high-level waste in order to free up space in the wet storage bays for additional used fuel.
-However, new facilities would still be required for storage of the resulting high-level waste and intermediate-level waste from reprocessing.
+Russia is planning to develop a closed fuel cycle which would include mandatory reprocessing of used nuclear fuel, for reuse in the existing reactors or in advanced reactors.